 |Sunshine.
 This is Zendesk’s open and flexible CRM platform.
 You can use it to develop custom apps that connect to external customer data and to extend your messaging capabilities by adding additional messaging channels and AI services using Sunshine Conversations.|

-In addition to these capabilities, Zendesk Suite contains additional features and functionality that automate and streamline your customer service, offer your customers and agents rich conversational experiences, and help to address the needs of increased organizational and business complexity and volume.
+In addition to these capabilities, Zendesk Suite contains additional features and functionality that automates and streamlines your customer service, offers your customers and agents rich conversational experiences, and helps to address the needs of increased organizational and business complexity and volume.

-Answer Bot, Zendesk's AI-powered bot, can help your customers locate the answers they need without having to contact a human agent or wait for hours or days to receive a response during non-business hours.
+Zendesk's AI-powered bots can help your customers locate the answers they need without having to contact a human agent or wait for hours or days to receive a response during non-business hours.

-Answer Bot can be used in email notifications, where it can respond to customers with recommended help center articles derived from the content of the requesters email message or the message that has been entered into your contact form.
+Zendesk bots can be used in email notifications, where they can respond to customers with recommended help center articles derived from the content of the requester's email message or the information that has been entered into your contact form.

-It is also part of messaging’s advanced bot-enabled functionality, where it can recommend relevant help center articles and guide customers through automated conversation flows designed in Flow Builder.
+They are also part of messaging’s advanced bot-enabled functionality, where they can recommend relevant help center articles and guide customers through automated conversation bots designed in bot builder.

-You can use Flow Builder to create a bot that interacts with customers and provides answers to common questions.
+You can use bot builder to create a bot that interacts with customers and provides answers to common questions.

 For agents, the hub of the ticketing system is the Agent Workspace.
 This is the ticket interface where your agents manage all support requests for all of the communication channels you set up (email, messaging, voice, and so on).

-The Agent Workspace is the interface you see whenever you click into a ticket (from the list of tickets on the Views page, for example).
+The Agent Workspace is the interface you see whenever you open a ticket (from the list of tickets on the Views page, for example).

-On the right side, you see more details about the person who requested support; their contact information, their interaction history (their tickets), and also the path they took within your help center before they reached out to request help.
+On the right side, you see more details about the person who requested support, their contact information, their interaction history (tickets), and the path they took within your help center before reaching out to request help.

 The right side of the ticket interface also provides a context panel with access to the apps that you have the option of adding via the Zendesk Apps Marketplace.

-To learn more about the admin tasks that are specific to the Agent Workspace, see Getting started for administrators in the Zendesk Agent Workspace.
+To learn more about the admin tasks that are specific to the Agent Workspace, see Optimizing the Zendesk Agent Workspace.

 Additional features for increased organizational and business complexity and volume

-In addition to these products, Zendesk Suite contains additional features and functionality that help to address the needs of increased organizational and business complexity and volume.
+In addition to these products, Zendesk Suite contains additional features and functionality that helps to address the needs of increased organizational and business complexity and volume.
 Here’s a quick summary of each.

 Multibrand allows you to create additional customer support experiences.
-A brand is a customer facing identity, represented by a collection of contact points for your customers.
-These contact points can include brand-specific email support addresses, a branded help center and embedded support in websites and mobile apps, and brand specific contact telephone numbers and social media channels.By default, you have one brand in Zendesk.
-By adding more brands, you can segment your customer experience in the way that makes sense for your business.
+A brand is a customer-facing identity represented by a collection of contact points for your customers.
+These contact points can include brand-specific email support addresses, a branded help center and embedded support in websites and mobile apps, and brand-specific contact telephone numbers and social media channels.By default, you have one brand in Zendesk.
+Adding more brands enables you to segment your customer experience in a way that makes sense for your business.
 For example, you might have two distinct brands whose customers do not overlap.
 Each different set of customers interacts with your Support team members via the brand-specific contact points.
 See Setting up multiple brands.